-In Israel, designers and engineers are not well trained yet to think about circulatory systems in early development stages.
-For the production part, in the recent two years, the government is running a new industrial symbiosis program that yielded many waste exchange transactions.
-On packaging, companies such as Plasgad, are innovating solutions for reusable boxes from plastics with reusable secondary packaging options for the food, beverages, and agriculture sectors.
-New business models of equipment service such as the TULU startup are providing building owners to offer great alternative consumption models for their residents.
-Supportive IT can come in the form of information sharing between producers, consumers and recyclers or user friendly applications to promote more sustainable circular lifestyles .
-The digital sharing economy platforms are also required to avoid waste and encourage other routes for wasted resources, in the form of food, housing, mobility and others.
-Since Israel is leading in the software industry, there is a window of opportunities for Israeli to lead on such IT and applications development.
+In Israel, designers and engineers are not well-trained yet to think about circulatory systems in its early development stages.
+For the production part, in the last two years, the Israeli government has been running a new industrial symbiosis program that prevents many waste exchange transactions.
+In packaging companies, such as Plasgad, innovative solutions for reusable boxes are being created from plastics with reusable secondary packaging options for food, beverages, and agriculture sectors.
+New business models of equipment services, such as the TULU startup is providing building owners to offer great alternative consumption models for their residents.
+Supportive IT can come in the form of information sharing between producers, consumers, and recyclers or user-friendly applications to promote more sustainable circular lifestyles.
+The digital sharing economy platforms are also required to avoid waste and encourage other routes for wasted resources, in forms of food, housing, mobility, clothing, and all other types of items.
+Since Israel is leading in the software industry, there is a window of opportunity for Israel to lead on such IT and applications development.

-Israel must also invest in small-scale recycling processes so imported materials can remain in the local economy once reaching end-of-life.
-For a country so poor in natural resources, without waste exchanges with neighboring countries, small scale recycling facilities of metals, rare earth materials, plastics, wood and minerals are critical for keeping materials in the local economy.
-Urban mining within old landfills and with pre-collected streams of waste such as electronic waste, can help to stabilize the demand for some materials.
-The waste management sector which is underdeveloped can highly benefit from supportive smart collection infrastructure including smart bins and platforms which are missing.
+Israel must also invest in small-scale recycling processes so imported materials can remain in the local economy once reaching the end-of-life stage.
+For a country so poor in natural resources, without waste exchanges with neighboring countries, small scale recycling, facilities of metals, rare earth materials, plastics, wood, and minerals are critical for keeping materials in the local economy.
+Urban mining within old landfills and with pre-collected streams of waste, such as electronic waste, can help stabilize the demand for some materials.
+The waste management sector, which is underdeveloped can highly benefit from the supportive smart collection infrastructure, including smart bins and platforms, which have not been invented yet.

-Cross-industry collaboration spanning from academia to entrepreneurs and the corporate world is crucial to promote new ideas and employ cutting-edge technology and science-based innovation.
-Especially fields like water treatment, material science and related recycling processes as well as smart infrastructure would immensely profit from joint efforts.
-The recent Abraham accords in the middle east can also facilitate regional collaboration to achieve large scale operation which is needed for some of the processes to be economically sound.
+The cross-industry collaboration spanning from academia to entrepreneurs and the corporate world is crucial to promote new ideas and employ cutting-edge technology, and science-based innovation.
+Especially fields like water treatment, science materials, and related recycling processes as well as smart infrastructure, which would immensely profit from joint efforts.
+The recent Abraham accords in the middle east can also facilitate a regional collaboration to achieve large scale operations, which is needed for some of the processes to be economically sound.
 Technologies in support of the circular economy are needed worldwide.
-Israel can become a world leader in (Digital) Circular Economy if we succeed in building the relevant eco-system for innovators, investors, industry partners, and the local community.
+Israel can become a world leader in the (Digital) Circular Economy, if we succeed in building the relevant eco-system for innovators, investors, and industry partners in our local community.